What Is Zodiacal Light – See False Dusk or False Dawn Around Equinoxes

 What causes zodiacal light?

-You can distinguish the zodiacal light from the real twilight by the fact that it has no reddish tinting – the pink color is the effect of the Earth's atmosphere, but the zodiacal light comes from outside our atmosphere.
-In fact, it’s just the Sun's light reflecting off dust grains orbiting our star in the inner Solar System.
 But where do these dust grains come from?
 Scientists have long assumed that the space dust that causes the zodiacal light is produced by asteroids and comets.
-However, the new research shows that the main source of this cosmic dust may be dust storms on Mars.
+However, the new research shows that one of the main sources of this cosmic dust may be dust storms on Mars.

 Is zodiacal light false dawn or false dusk?